bdpedigo/talks/docs/slides/aibs/aibs.md

 }
 </style>

-With "vanilla" graph matching: ~80% correct (according to expert annotator)
+With "vanilla" graph matching: ~80% correct (according to expert annotator)... but ignores ~1/3 of synapses!

 ---
 # From graph matching to bisected graph matching